JeffHing/command-queue/README.md

 };
 ```

-To customize how a command is run, per instance, override the
+To customize how a command is run per instance, override the
 existing runCommand() method:

 ```javascript